-- 90. As a result of the Crown's violations of the Plaintiffs' and Class Members' Charter rights to equality before and under the law, the Plaintiffs and Class Members are entitled to monetary damages, pursuant to section 24(1) of the Charter in order to: - a. compensate them for their suffering and loss of dignity; - b. vindicate their fundamental human rights; and - c. deter the perpetuation of systemic discrimination in Canada's national police force. - 91.
-There are no countervailing considerations rendering monetary damages in this case inappropriate or unjust. - 92.
-The Plaintiffs further state that systemic remedies, including declarations and mandatory orders, against the Crown, pursuant to section 24(1) of the Charter, would be just and appropriate to ameliorate the pre-existing disadvantage that is perpetuated by the Crown's breaches and violations of section 15, which are systemic in nature and require mandatory orders to correct and redress.
+- 104. As a result of the Defendant's violations of the Plaintiffs' and Class Members' Charter rights to equality before and under the law, the Plaintiffs and Class Members are entitled to monetary damages, pursuant to section 24(1) of the Charter, in order to: - a. compensate them for their suffering and loss of dignity; - b. vindicate their fundamental human rights; and

+- c. deter the perpetuation of systemic discrimination in Canada's national police force. - 105.
+There are no countervailing considerations rendering monetary damages in this case inappropriate or unjust. - 106.
+The Plaintiffs state that all or a part of the award of damages under section 24(1) of the Charter is appropriate to be assessed by the Court in the aggregate, pursuant to Rule 334.28(1) of the Federal Court Rules. - 107.
+The Plaintiffs further state that systemic remedies, including declarations and mandatory orders, against the Defendant, pursuant to section 24(1) of the Charter, would be just and appropriate to ameliorate the pre-existing disadvantage of those with mental disabilities that is perpetuated by the Defendant's breaches and violations of section 15, which are systemic in nature and require mandatory orders to correct and redress.